cavestri/puzzle/README.md

 ### NPM Tech

-For this implementation I have use the followinf node.js modules:
+For this implementation I have use the following node.js modules:

 * [express] - An MVC on the server side for node.js
 * [socket.io] - node.js realtime framework server